SwissDataScienceCenter/renku/docs/admin/homepage.rst

 Configuring the content
 ~~~~~~~~~~~~~~~~~~~~~~~

-There two pieces of information that most deployments will want to customize: the
+There are two pieces of information that most deployments will want to customize: the
 link to the tutorial and the list of projects to highlight on the homepage.

 ui.homepage.tutorialLink